-Also, while leaf lard doesn't have the porky flavor of caul fat, it does have a gentle back-note of subtle, gentle meatiness that hydrogenated lard lacks.
-So leaf lard is a good choice when you want that high smoking point, but you don't want the final product to taste like pork.
-Two example that pop to mind: frying homemade doughnuts and making homemade french fries.
+Like all types of lard, leaf lard has a high smoking point, making it excellent for frying, pan-searing, and even grilling.
+While leaf lard doesn't have the pronounced porky flavor of fatback or the stringiness of caul fat, it does have a gentle back note of subtle meatiness that hydrogenated lard lacks.
+So leaf lard is a good choice when you want that high smoking point, but you don't want the final product to taste like pork, such as when you're making donuts or french fries.

-Where to Find Leaf Lard
+Leaf Lard Recipes

-How to Make Leaf Lard
+Where to Buy Leaf Lard

-2. Dry Method.
-Put the fat in a pot or pan on the stove over medium heat or in a 350F oven, and cook until the fat has melted (any bits of skin or meat will turn brown and crispy and pretty darn delicious).
+- Dry Method: Put the fat in a pot or pan on the stove over medium heat or in an oven set at 350 F and cook until the fat has melted (any bits of skin or meat will turn brown and crispy).

 Wet-rendered lard will have a more neutral flavor, while dry-rendered lard will have a brownish tinge and a slightly cooked aroma.